ApprenticeAI/frapy/docs/topics/logging.rst

                 return False

-A project-level filter may be attached to the root handler created by Scrapy, this is a wieldy way to filter all loggers in different parts of the project (middlewares, spider, etc.):
+A project-level filter may be attached to the root handler created by Frapy, this is a wieldy way to filter all loggers in different parts of the project (middlewares, spider, etc.):